Property Tax Rates by State: Complete 2026 Guide

 Which state has the highest property tax rate?

-New Jersey has the highest effective property tax rate in the country at approximately 2.21 percent.
-The median annual property tax bill in New Jersey exceeds $8,900.
+New Jersey has the highest effective property tax rate at approximately 2.21%.
+The median annual bill exceeds $8,900.

 Which state has the lowest property tax rate?

-Hawaii has the lowest effective property tax rate at approximately 0.29 percent.
-However, high home values mean the median bill is still around $1,900 per year.
+Hawaii has the lowest effective rate at approximately 0.29%.
+However, high home values mean the median bill is still around $1,900/yr.

 Are there any states with no property tax?

-No state completely eliminates property taxes.
-All 50 states levy property taxes at the local level.
-However, some states offer significant exemptions for certain groups, such as seniors, veterans, and disabled homeowners.
+No. All 50 states levy property taxes at the local level.
+However, some states offer significant exemptions for seniors, veterans, and disabled homeowners.

 Does a lower property tax rate mean I will pay less?

 Not necessarily.
-Your total property tax bill depends on both the rate and the assessed value of your home.
-A state with a low rate but high home values (like Hawaii) may still result in a sizable tax bill.
-Conversely, a state with a moderate rate and low home values may produce a very small annual bill.
+Your total bill depends on both the rate and your home's assessed value.
+A state with a low rate but high home values (like Hawaii) may still result in a sizable bill.

 Estimate Your Property Tax